Dive Richelieu rock in 2020-2021: Thailand's best dive site

 A small Rock in the middle of the Indian Ocean, Richelieu Rock made it to the top 10 dive sites in the world, and for a reason: divers here are spoilt between big and small wonders...

-Because of Covid-19 a lot a diving operators had to close for this season 2020-2021 and there has never been a better time than 2020 to dive Richelieu Rock as this year you will be able to enjoy all its wonder without sharing the dive sites with many divers.
+There has never been a better time to dive Richelieu Rock as this year you will be able to enjoy all its wonder without sharing the dive sites with many divers.

 The horseshoe-shaped reef discovered by Jacques-Yves Cousteau what named by the famous French pioneer diver for its purple soft corals as well as diverse marine life...